Posted April 21, 2010

 Spam originating in Gmail accounts that routed recipients to what appears to be a Canadian pharmacy this week has created quite a stir online.
 According to reports:

-…the Gmail SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. is hardly sophisticated.
+…the Gmail SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. is hardly sophisticated.
 It’s being used to flog Canadian pharmaceutical Web sites that promise to send cheap drugs to U.S. customers

 Although the spam component may not be very sophisticated, a more detailed analysis shows the attack is more complex.
 The fulfillment of the scam is relatively complicated and like many websites which sell prescription drugs over the internet, Canadian Health & Care Mall has no real connection to our neighbors above the border at all.
 In fact the websites to which Cyveillance has seen internet users routed in this scam are hosted in countries like Thailand, Iran, and China, and registered to individuals in Russia.

 When recipients of the spam coming from compromised Gmail accounts click the link in the email, they are sent to various legitimate websites around the world.
 Unfortunately these sites have been hacked by cyber criminals and visiting certain links on them will redirect the web surfer to websites that look like the one pictured above.